willmurphyscode/csaf_exploring/notes.md

 ## Questions I still have

-1. How do I infer fix state?
-Probably the flags section?
-2. Does a correct view of packages based on the hydra APIs include affected_release and package_state nodes?
+1. Does a correct view of packages based on the hydra APIs include affected_release and package_state nodes?